f you’re one of those families doing a happy dance

 7) Swap out the summery-est pieces of summer gear.

-This sounds weird, but especially if you have younger kids, swap out some of the clothes in their wardrobe; this will help with the cray come busy weekday mornings.
+This sounds weird, but especially if you have younger kids, swap out some of the clothes in their wardrobe; this will help with the madness come busy weekday mornings.
 I live in L.A. where fall is just as warm (or warmer) than summer, so my kids still need access to plenty of shorts, t-shirts and sandals.
-BUT will I quietly transition a few items out of their dressers and pack them away?
+BUT will I quietly ferry a few items out of their dressers and pack them away?
 I will.
 Otherwise, there’s a strong chance my son will try to wear a Spidey swim top to school at some point, and equally strong chance my daughter will attempt Adidas flip flops and ripped denim cutoff shorts.
 I figure if the clothes aren’t right in front of them, there’s no temptation to wear them… and that means more peaceful mornings as we head into fall mode.

 8) Lessons in disguise.